(n) Provisions, Contingent Liabilities and Contingent Assets

 (a) Working Capital Loans/Borrowings from banks are generally renewable within twelve months from the date of sanction or immediately previous renewal date, unless otherwise stated.
 The lender banks have a right to cancel the credit limits (either fully or partially) and, inter-alia, demand repayment in case of non-compliance of terms and conditions of sanctions or deterioration in the sanctioned loan accounts in any manner.

-(b) Working Capital Loans/Borrowings (both fund and non-fund based) from banks are secured by first charge by way of hypothecation on entire Current Assets (excluding assets specifically charged to specific project lenders), both present and future, of the Company viz inventories, bills receivables, book debts (trade receivables), claims, etc. ranking pari-passu amongst working capital consortium banks; and are further secured by way of hypothecation of movable Property, Plant and Equipment (excluding assets specifically charged to specific project lenders), both present and future, and charge created by way of mortgage by deposit of title deeds of certain immovable properties of the Company, ranking pari-passu interse amongst the working capital consortium banks and certain term loan lenders.
-Working Capital Loans/ Borrowings (both fund and non-fund based) from banks are additionally secured by second charge by way of hypothecation of entire project specific assets and further secured by way of pledge of 12,50,000 equity shares held by the Company in Birla Cable Limited and backed by cross corporate guarantee of Birla Cable Limited.
+(b) Working Capital Loans/Borrowings (both fund and non-fund based) from banks are secured by first/or second charge by way of hypothecation on entire Current Assets (excluding assets specifically charged to specific project lenders), both present and future, of the Company viz inventories, bills receivables, book debts (trade receivables), claims, etc. ranking pari-passu amongst the lender consortium banks and certain secured term loan lender; and are further secured by way of hypothecation of movable Property, Plant and Equipment (excluding assets specifically charged to specific project lenders), both present and future, and charge created by way of mortgage by deposit of title deeds of certain immovable properties of the Company, ranking first/or second (specific to a project lender) pari-passu interse amongst the lender consortium banks and a term loan lender.
+Working Capital Loans/Borrowings (both fund and non-fund based) from banks are additionally secured by second charge by way of hypothecation of entire assets of a project and further secured by way of pledge of 12,50,000 equity shares held by the Company in Birla Cable Limited.

-(c) Working Capital Borrowings ( both fund based and non fund based), specific to projects, are secured by way of hypothecation of entire project specific assets (including entire project cash flows) and/ or ranking pari-passu with a term lender and/or are further secured by second charge on Fixed Assets of the Company (excluding Project Specific Fixed Assets charged to the Project Term Lender).
+(c) Working Capital Borrowings (both fund based and non fund based), specific to projects, are secured by way of hypothecation of entire project specific assets (including entire project cash flows) and/or ranking pari-passu with a term lender and/or are further secured by second charge on Fixed Assets of the Company.

-(d) Funds raised on short term basis have not been utilised for long term purpose and deployed for the purpose(s) they were obtained.
+(e) Funds raised on short term basis have not been utilised for long term purposes and deployed for the purpose(s) they were obtained.

-(e) Neither registration nor satisfaction of any charges are pending to be filed /registered with the jurisdictional Registrar of Companies beyond the statutory period in respect of security created by the Company in favour of lenders.
+(f) Neither registration nor satisfaction of any charges are pending to be filed/registered with the jurisdictional Registrar of Companies beyond the statutory period in respect of security created by the Company in favour of lenders.

 36. CONTINGENT LIABILITIES AND COMMITMENTS (TO THE EXTENT NOT PROVIDED FOR):